-8.8.Coastal Change - 'CC' Policies
+8.8 Coastal Change - 'CC' Policies

-Policies in this section: CC1 Designation of Coastal Change Manage vcvcment Area CC2 Development In Locations Vulnerable to Coastal Change CC3 Coastal Drainage Management
+CC1 Designation of Coastal Change Management Area

+CC2 Development in Locations Vulnerable to Coastal Change

+CC3 Coastal Drainage Management

-Associated maps and appendices: CC a,b,c,d
+CC a,b,c,d

-Context and Explanation for the Formation of these 'CC' Policies:
+8.8.0 Context and Explanation for the Formation of these 'CC' Policies

+- i.
 Newquay's coastline and environment is an important part of the area's character; much loved and valued by local residents and visitors to the area.
-It plays an important part in quality of life; leisure pursuits and, of course, in setting Newquay's position as a tourism destination.

-The level of fragility or robustness of Cornwall's Coastline has been assessed through Cornwall's Shoreline Management Plan; and its review in 2016 which notes a general deterioration in the cliffs in the entire parish over the last 15 years and recommends that the entire Parish coast line (with the exception of the Harbour) is defined as a series of Coastal Change Management Areas (CCMA) in order to prevent any additional development/inappropriate change of use while the approach to management is developed.
+It plays an important part in quality of life; leisure pursuits and, of course, in setting Newquay's position as a tourism destination. - ii.
+The level of fragility or robustness of Cornwall's Coastline has been assessed through Cornwall's Shoreline Management Plan(SMP), and its review in 2016, which notes a general deterioration in the cliffs in the entire parish over the last 15 years and recommends that the entire Parish coast line (with the exception of the Harbour) is defined as a series of Coastal Change Management Areas (CCMA) in order to prevent any additional development/inappropriate change of use while the approach to management is developed. - iii.
 During initial evidence gathering and initial scoping work to assess what was important to the community, a range of planning applications and community activism (a community petition in 2016 gathered over 1000 signatures for clifftop protection) flagged up the need to look at what could be done in terms of coastal management.
-This prompted inclusion of questions for the community and further research.
+This prompted inclusion of questions for the community and further research. - iv.
 Surveys distributed throughout the process have clearly indicated local support for cliff and coastal protection.
-The natural environment was shown to be of utmost importance to the vast majority of the respondents - in fact the main issue; and this reflects the strength of feeling that was apparent at the community events and consultations.

-A clear majority of responses to the Household survey agreed that the exceptional landscape, coastline and seascape should be conserved and enhanced.
-2838 out of 3024 respondents support a policy that seeks to conserve and enhance areas of the undeveloped coast.
+The natural environment was shown to be of utmost importance to the vast majority of the respondents in fact the main issue.
+And this reflects the strength of feeling that was apparent at the community events and consultations. - v.
+A clear majority of responses to the Household Survey agreed that the exceptional landscape, coastline and seascape should be conserved and enhanced.
+94% of respondents supported a policy that seeks to conserve and enhance areas of the undeveloped coast.
 Similarly, the specific Environment Survey reiterates the landscape as being something that residents enjoy and want protected.
 There have also been a number of reported rock falls along the Newquay coastline that have added to local concerns.

-As well as the Neighbourhood Plan community consultations exercises; other evidence which has been used to inform the development of these policies includes: earlier local consultations (Newquay Town Plan) and petitions; planning application consultee feedback; the Newquay Town Framework exercise (Appendix C Landscape Character Assessment highlights threats which includes the acknowledgement 'that the headlands are increasingly under threat as open spaces'); and previous information recorded as part of Restormel Local Plan (which preceded Cornwall Local Plan).
+- vi.
+As well as the Neighbourhood Plan community consultations exercises, other evidence which has been used to inform the development of these policies includes: earlier local consultations (Newquay Town Plan) and petitions; planning application consultee feedback; the Newquay Town Framework exercise (Appendix C Landscape Character Assessment highlights threats which includes the acknowledgement 'that the headlands are increasingly under threat as open spaces'); previous information recorded as part of Restormel Local Plan (which preceded the Cornwall Local Plan). - vii.
 It is clear through the evidence gathering process that policies on coastline management are both needed and wanted.
 A coastal change management area is one that is 'likely to be affected by coastal change (physical change to the shoreline through erosion, coastal landslip, permanent inundation or coastal accretion)' and 'where rates of shoreline change are significant over the next 100 years, taking account of climate change.'

-CC 1 - Designation of Coastal Change Management Area
+8.8.1 CC1 - Designation of Coastal Change Management Area CC.1 Objective